samsonwang/-LaunchyQt-docs/source/en/update_guide.rst

 ============

-If you have not installed LaunchyQt before, please see the previous chapter ``Installation`` .
+If you have not installed LaunchyQt before, please check out the previous chapter ``Installation`` .

-LaunchyQt requires manual software upgrades.
+LaunchyQt now requires manual software upgrades.

 **Note:** You need to exit the LaunchyQt program before proceeding with the software upgrade.
 You can exit the program via the the context menu of tray icon or main user interface.